razshare/frizzante-docs/src/content/docs/guides/web-standards.md

 title: Web Standards
 ---

-You can use `href()` and `action()` in order to make your hyperlinks and forms adapt to the user's browser capabilities and/or the server's rendering configuration.
+You can use `href()` and `action()` in order to make your hyperlinks and forms adapt to the client's browser capabilities and/or the server's rendering configuration.

 ## Adaptive Hyperlinks